 First, lets break down the meaning of all those acronyms.
 The following definitions are a nice refresher for employees and HR professionals alike:

+Fielding lots of questions about which plan is best?
 Maybe some of your employees are more visual learners.
-Don’t fret: Sending out a simple chart like the one below can do wonders for laying out plans clearly.
+Don’t fret: Sending out a simple chart like the one below can do wonders for laying out plans clearly and letting employees answer the EPO vs HMO or the PPO vs EPO debate for themselves.

 At the end of the day, employees should select a medical plan that fits their needs best, depending on what matters most to them and their families.
 As you can see, there are two main factors that differentiate PPOs, HMOs, and EPOs: flexibility and cost.